Behind the Numbers

 During a typical forecast cycle, the Chief Economist and staff of the Forecast Council (ERFC) meet with the Forecast Work Group to discuss the preliminary U.S. and state economic forecasts.

 ERFC produces preliminary economic forecasts for the U.S. and Washington.
-The preliminary forecasts are then reviewed and discussed by the Governor’s Council of Economic Advisors (GCEA) in the presence of the Governor and members of the Economic and Revenue Forecast Council.
+In September, he preliminary forecasts are then reviewed and discussed by the Governor’s Council of Economic Advisors (GCEA) in the presence of the Governor and members of the Economic and Revenue Forecast Council.

 Once the final economic forecasts for the U.S. and the state are completed, work begins on the General Fund-State revenue forecast.
 The economic forecasts are completed first because data from the economic forecasts are used to produce the revenue forecasts.